Mikhail-Lytov/tron/README.md

 # tron
-a network game implemented using the UDP protocol\n the game is designed for two users
+a network game implemented using the UDP protocol
+#the game is designed for two users